2mac/mcmackins.org/about.md

 My name is David McMackins.

 I'm a free/libre software developer.
-I program in C, Python, Lua, JavaScript, and Java.
+I program in C, Ruby, Python, Lua, JavaScript, and Java.
 I also have exposure to C++, Scheme, Emacs Lisp, Vala, Pascal, and Prolog.
 Most of my important work will be done under the name Delwink, a software development company dedicated to creating quality software